-I didn’t get to see him until 5 hours after the accident again, when we were thankfully placed in the same hospital room.
-However, it still makes me feel absolutely miserable as a mother knowing that during the time where he needed me most, I wasn’t able to be there.
+I didn't get to see him until 5 hours after the accident again when we were thankfully placed in the same hospital room.
+However, it still makes me feel absolutely miserable as a mother knowing that during the time when he needed me most, I wasn't able to be there.

 The pain gets better every day.
 A broken sternum is really not something I wish upon anyone.
 It feels like a 300 lbs man is sitting on your chest and sucking the air out of your lungs.
 I wish I had a picture for that :D All I can say is, thank the heavens for pain meds!!

 Emotionally, my 4yr old and I are still working through it.
 It's really hard for a child that age to understand that it was just bad luck, out of my control, and that sometimes things like this just happen.
 It was really tough seeing him cry in his sleep and having night terrors every night for the first two weeks.
 He stopped having them this week and is no longer taking any pain medication, so I'm hoping we'll soon be back to normalcy.